MichaelAndreyeshchev/Single-Server-Key-Value-Store/README.md

 # Multi-Threaded Key-Value Store Server

-This project implements a simple multi-threaded key-value store server along with client scripts to interact with the server.
-The server utilizes sockets for communication, and handles concurrent requests using threading.
-It supports GET, PUT, and DELETE operations on a hash table.
+This project implements a multi-threaded key-value store server along with client scripts to interact with more than one server.
+The servers utilize sockets for communication, and handles concurrent requests using threading.
+They supports GET, PUT, and DELETE operations on a hash table.
 Additionally, it provides a persistence mechanism to save the hash table data to disk and load it back upon server startup.
+Moreover, consistent hashing is employd to evenly distribute the load across multiple KV stores, ensuring a more fault-tolerant system.

 ## Server Script (`server.py`)